itzg/go-flagsfiller/README.md

 - Allows defaults to be given via struct tag `default`
 - Falls back to using instance field values as declared default
 - Declare flag usage via struct tag `usage`
-- Easily combines with [jamiealquiza/envy](https://github.com/jamiealquiza/envy) for environment variable parsing and [google/subcommands](https://github.com/google/subcommands) for sub-command processing.
+- Can be combined with other modules, such as [google/subcommands](https://github.com/google/subcommands) for sub-command processing.
 Can also be integrated with [spf13/cobra](https://github.com/spf13/cobra) by using pflag's [AddGoFlagSet](https://godoc.org/github.com/spf13/pflag#FlagSet.AddGoFlagSet)
 - Beyond the standard types supported by flag.FlagSet also includes support for:
     - `[]string` where repetition of the argument appends to the slice and/or an argument value can contain a comma-separated list of values.
 For example: `--arg one --arg two,three`
     - `map[string]string` where each entry is a `key=value` and/or repetition of the arguments adds to the map or multiple entries can be comma-separated in a single argument value.
 For example: `--arg k1=v1 --arg k2=v2,k3=v3`
+- Optionally set flag values from environment variables.
+Similar to flag names, environment variable names are derived automatically from the field names

 ## Quick example